THE MODERN BAND HIGHER EDUCATION FELLOWSHIP: MOVING THE NEEDLE FROM ACCESS TO PARTICIPATION

 The increased presence of Modern Band and popular music education at the primary and secondary levels in the United States presents forward-looking music teacher education programs with an excellent opportunity to fully prepare their students to teach in districts with Modern Band programs and, more broadly, in the classrooms of tomorrow.

 As a leader in the field of culturally relevant, student-centered and inclusive music education, we partner with colleges and universities to help develop leadership and sustainable coursework in popular music education approaches.
-The Modern Band Higher Education Fellowship (MBHEF) is an opportunity for music education professors to receive instruction in incorporating modern band pedagogies into pre-service music teacher education programs and receive hands-on instruction in playing popular music instruments.
+The Modern Band Higher Education Fellowship (MBHEF) is an opportunity for tenure-track music education professors to receive instruction in incorporating modern band pedagogies into pre-service music teacher education programs and receive hands-on instruction in playing popular music instruments.
 Why Modern Band in Higher Education?

 Educators selected to become Modern Band Higher Education Fellows will receive all of the following resources for themselves and their institutions: